 Some people ignore the obvious scum buildup on the cookware, while others find ways of changing the water they use.
 Some people may not have this option, and others consider it too much work.

 The good news is that you can get rid of those mineral deposits.
 All you need are the right tools.

-Here are the steps you can take to remove the calcium buildup on your pots and pans and have them sparkling again.
+Here are the steps you can take to remove the calcium buildup on your pots and pans and have them sparkling clean again.

 - What causes hard water stains?

 - How to remove hard water stains from stainless steel pots and pans?

 - How to prevent calcium buildup on stainless steel cookware?